samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 ***Break Enchantment.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you touch a creature that is [possessed](/sources/dnd/free-rules/rules-glossary#Possession) by or has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition from one or more creatures of the types above.
 The target is no longer possessed, Charmed, or Frightened by such creatures.

 ***Dismissal.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you target one creature you can see within 5 feet of you that has one of the creature types above.
-The target must succeed on a Charisma saving throw or be sent back to its home plane if it isn’t there already.
-If they aren’t on their home plane, Undead are sent to the Shadowfell, and Fey are sent to the Feywild.
+The target must succeed on a Charisma saving throw or be sent back to its home plane if it isn't there already.
+If they aren't on their home plane, Undead are sent to the Shadowfell, and Fey are sent to the Feywild.

 ---